edmeehan/edmeehan-dev-astro/src/content/pages/analytics.md

   - _bookshop_name: hero/splash
     image:
     content: >-
-      <p class="eyebrow">Web Development</p>
+      <p class="eyebrow">Analytics</p>

-      <h1 class="h1">Solutions for businesses looking to <strong>optimize</strong> website <strong>performance</strong> and user experience</h1>
+      <h1 class="h1"><strong>Data-driven</strong> insights through custom tracking in Google Analytics to inform your <strong>marketing strategy</strong></h1>

-      Do you need to improve the speed and performance of your website?
-Are you looking for options to fix your broken publishing workflow?
+      Marketing without data to support your efforts is like shooting in the dark.
+Without the ability to understand and analyze the data, you may be throwing your resources away.
+Data-driven insights are essential for informed and effective marketing.

-      As a web developer specializing in <strong>Jamstack</strong>, I build modern, fast, and scalable websites that are easy to maintain with improved publishing workflows.
-Let's discuss your project and see how I can help you achieve your goals.
+      With my strong background in marketing analytics strategy, I have a demonstrated ability to effectively plan, set up, and manage Analytics for businesses and organizations of all sizes.
     cta:
       label: Request a free consultation
       link: /consultation-request/
       style: secondary
     section:
-      transition: curve
+      transition: swoosh
       background: primary
   - _bookshop_name: grid/simple
     content: >-
       <p class="eyebrow">Service Options</p>

-      <h2 class="h1">How can I help you improve your website performance and user experience?</h2>
+      <h2 class="h1">How can I help you improve your data-driven marketing strategy?</h2>
     cta:
     section:
       transition: curve